dimtics/manage-your-datasets/README.md

 # Organize and Manage Your Datasets
+As a data analyst or scientist, you probably have one or more datasets you are using for your analysis.
 Rather than having many datasets (csv & txt) littering different folders all over your laptop or PC, you can save all the datasets in a folder, write them all to one single SQLite database file and manage them from there.

 You can:
 * add up more dataset to the database at any time.
 * list and see all the datasets in the database at any time.